NoMan2000/angular-interview-app/README.md

 There are stubbed methods in the `.ts` sections of each folder.
 If you can find an alternate solution, then you may use that.

 The `storageService` is a simple localStorage solution for persisting changes throughout the page.
 It already has the methods you will need to successfully solve each section.

+Each of the folders has a `tasks.md` file that details what you need to do.
+In order of easiest to hardest:

+- Home
+- Player
+- List
+- Update